kamax-io/gridify-server/docs/getting-started.md

 - DNS domain, sub-domain dedicated to the API strongly recommended
 - Valid CA certificate, Let's Encrypt recommended

-If you do not use Docker, you will also need Java 8 on the host running Gridepo
+If you do not use Docker, you will also need Java 8 on the host running the Gridify Server

 The following guide will assume you will use a sub-domain and use `grid.example.org` in the configuration snippets.
 Change this value to your liking.
 If you cannot use a sub-domain, an example of how to use `example.org` is available at